Manu Chhabria: Downturn

-Chhabria was unable to sustain his acquisitions, not only because of the utter absence of synergy in his companies, but also because nothing in his education or business background prepared him for running a corporate of any size, least of all corporates that were undervalued since they were facing problems of various types for internal or external reasons.
+Chhabria was unable to sustain his acquisitions, not only because of the utter absence of synergy in his companies but also because nothing in his education or business background prepared him for running a corporation of any size, least of all corporates that were undervalued since they were facing problems of various types for internal or external reasons.
 Unfortunately, Chhabria's way of dealing with situations was mainly to shout abuse at his senior employees, often in front of line workers, and threaten them with the sack.
-Much of the talent that he had inherited from previous managements was lost due to these shenanigans.
+Much of the talent that he had inherited from previous management was lost due to these shenanigans.
 He also took to "head-hunting," which involved offering fantastic salaries to good performers in competitor companies to come work for him.
 He would then expect them to produce results in a matter of weeks, with no other facilitation or investment.
 He ran his companies on fear often taking legal action against former employees who left his employment voluntarily.
 This approach proved equally disastrous.
 Recognizing the fundamental deficiency in his own profile, Chhabria spent a few weeks attending a short-term course at Harvard Business School, but no miracle emerged from this initiative either.

-What did emerge was the fact that Chhabria had been more creative than prudent in his accounting and fund-raising practises.
+What did emerge was that Chhabria had been more creative than prudent in his accounting and fund-raising practices.
 His takeover tactics had left him with numerous powerful enemies in industry and a trust deficit in government and the money markets.
 A slew of legal cases were filed against him in both his personal and official capacities, for crimes ranging from fraud (numerous cases) to bribery to tax evasion to illegal share dealings to non-payment of employee provident fund obligations.
 The courts in India issued non-bailable warrants against him and he was to be arrested as soon as he set foot on Indian soil.
 He was therefore unable to visit India, where all his companies were based, for more than a decade before his death.
 He came precariously close to being proclaimed a fugitive by the government of India.
 Cases were also filed against him in Hong Kong courts.
-One of the long running legal actions related to his take over of the Shaw Wallace distilling and brewing group where it was alleged that had done so in partnership with Vijay Mallya of the Kingfisher brewing group, who was prohibited from taking over of Shaw Wallace for regulatory reasons.
-This takeover also spawned litigation between Chhabria and his brother Kishore who he had sent to back to India to run the business and who it was alleged had many of the Shaw Wallace brands transferred to his own interests.
+One of the long-running legal actions related to his take over of the Shaw Wallace distilling and brewing group where it was alleged that had done so in partnership with Vijay Mallya of the Kingfisher brewing group, who was prohibited from taking over Shaw Wallace for regulatory reasons.
+This takeover also spawned litigation between Chhabria and his brother Kishore whom he had sent back to India to run the business and who it was alleged had many of the Shaw Wallace brands transferred to his own interests.